Ryo-fkushima/GCtools/README.md

 This is a set of viable tools for geochemistry.

 ## Features
 This package includes two functions for plotting rare earth element (REE) concentrations normalized by various types of mantle/chondritic values.
-ALl you have to do is: 1) prepare a compositional dataframe; 2) choose elements for making plots; and 3) choose the appropriate type of the reference values.
+All you have to do is: 1) prepare a compositional dataset; 2) choose elements for making plots; and 3) choose the appropriate reference dataset (Sun and McDonough, 1989; McDonough and Sun, 1995).

 ## Requirement
 R 4.0.2